Quantum Pseudorandom Scramblers: Constructions of s and s

 \subsubsection{Constructing \rss s}

 We first define an ensemble $\enssrsscons$ of unitary operators that represents applying $K_{\sigma,f}$ for $T$-step with i.i.d. random selections of permutations and functions.
 Then, we prove that such an ensemble forms an \rss.
-Recall the notation $(x)_T=x_1,\ldots, x_T$.

 \begin{definition} Let $n,T,d\in\N$, and $\H$ be a real Hilbert space with dimension $2^n$.
 An ensemble of unitary operators $\enssrsscons \coloneq \st{\srsscons }_{\secpar}$ with

 is define as

 where $K_{\sigma,f}=U_{\sigma^{-1}} W_f U_{\sigma}$ is defined in \eq{k}. \end{definition}